Design Criteria for Formless Concrete Flumes

 Department of Agricultural Engineering

-The printed version of this publication includes illustrations.
+The PDF version of this publication includes illustrations.

 The formless concrete flume is a spillway constructed of concrete without forms.
 The earth is excavated to the dimensions and shape of the structure.
 Concrete is placed on this earth form to the required depth and floated into shape.
 Two types of formless concrete flumes are shown in Figure 1.